Who needs a Dog License?

 What applications materials do I need to submit for a Dog/Cat License or Kennel Permit?

-Each applicant must submit a completed Master Application as well as the Dog, Cat, & Kennel Supplement, both of these documents can be accessed by clicking the links below.
-In addition, you must submit proof of a current rabies vaccination from your veterinarian with your initial license or permit application as well as with every renewal.
+Each applicant must submit a completed Dog & Cat Licensing and Kennel Application, In addition, you must submit proof of a current rabies vaccination from your veterinarian with your initial license or permit application as well as with every renewal.
 Also, if your pet is spayed or neutered and you would like to pay the reduced altered animal fee, you must submit a certificate from your veterinarian to verify this.

 If you would like to send a payment by mail, please make your check or money order payable to the "City of Glendale."
 You may mail your payment with accompanying documents to: